shabbyrobe/amiss/doc/active/defining.rst

 Table Mapping
 -------------

 By default, the table name will be derived from the object.
-See the "Configuring" section for more information on this process.
+See the Data Mapper's :doc:`/mapper/mapping` section for more information on this process.
 If you want the object to explicitly declare the table to which it refers, specify a static field called ``table``:

 .. code-block:: php